GuillaumeUnice/InteractiveConf/Readme.md

-# Ecran de conference interactif V1
+# Ecran de conference interactif

+### Membres

+* Guillaume Borg
+* Max Destors
+* Bezeid Moulaye-ely
+* Romain Palmero

 ## Features

 ### Chairman / Assistant
 * To receive question in real time.
 * To receive question where speaker as not respond in order to ordonnance them for the last session's question.
-* To Ordonnance questions by date or up vote.
+* To ordonnance questions by date or up vote.
 * To answer questions.
 * To mask useless questions.
 * To Merge questions.